hpc/charliecloud/doc/ch-image_desc.rst

 files, disk space used, number of named and unnamed branches, number of state IDs, etc.

-Options:
+If any of the following options are given, do the corresponding operation before printing.
+Multiple options can be given, in which case they happen in this order.

+  :code:`--reset`
+    Clear and re-initialize the build cache.

   :code:`--gc`
     Run Git garbage collection on the cache.
 Among other things, this will remove all cache entries not currently reachable from a named branch.

-  :code:`--reset`
-    Clear and re-initialize the build cache.

-  :code:`--tree-text`
+  :code:`--text`
     Print a text tree of the cache using Git's :code:`git log --graph` feature.

-  :code:`--tree-dot`
+If :code:`-v` is also given, the tree has more detail.

+  :code:`--dot`
-    Create a DOT export of the tree and a PDF rendering in the current working directory, :code:`./build-cache.dot` and a `./build-cache.pdf` respectively.
+    Create a DOT export of the tree named :code:`./build-cache.dot` and a PDF rendering :code:`./build-cache.pdf`.
+FIXME required tools

 :code:`delete`
 ==============